What do the clubs say they stand for?

 Port Adelaide is another club that tends to lack imagination when it comes to slogans.
 It sticks to, ‘We are Port Adelaide.’
 This is helpful for the Power supporters who might have otherwise thought the club was Port Augusta or Warrnambool.

 When we hear the slogan for the first time, we have to be mindful that they tend to be more reflective of a club’s aspirations rather than its traditions.
-For example, when Richmond tells us they are strong and bold, we need to remember they won’t be there in September.
-Likewise, when GWS tells us to expect “big things”, we need to expect something small – especially when it comes to crowd size.
+For example, when GWS tells us to expect “big things”, we need to expect something small – especially when it comes to crowd size.
+Likewise, when Fremantle refers to the future, we know it is because it has nothing in its history to be proud of.

 We also need to be mindful that clubs don’t just create their slogans with potential members in mind; they also create them in order to make the club appeal to sponsors.
 For example, the Adelaide Crows have always tried to appeal to major sponsor Toyota so that in return for cash, it can release press releases stating,

-The club could have added that Adelaide players want to go anywhere but Adelaide, as do most Toyota drivers.
+The club could have added that potential Adelaide recruits want to go anywhere but Adelaide, as do most Toyota drivers.

 In the interest of helping supporters decide whether a club is really an expression of values that can elicit more than a stoned jelly fish response, this site has evaluated five years of AFL slogans for their truthfullness and suitability for corporate partnership.